nicohman/eidolon/README.md

 # eidolon
 A conversion of steam\_suite to rust with additional features.
 Provides a single TUI-based registry for drm-free, wine and steam games on linux, accessed through a rofi launch menu.
 Simple, fast and lightweight.
+This is a mirror of the [sr.ht repository](https://git.sr.ht/~nicohman/eidolon).
+Please file issues for eidolon [here](https://todo.sr.ht/~nicohman/eidolon) and patches [here](https://lists.sr.ht/~nicohman/eidolon), though I will still accept issues and pull requests on github.

 ### See it in action